 Queen Mary/Oak Restaurant – disabled toilet facilities are located to the left upon entrance.
 The main seating area at the rear of the building can be accessed by ramp from the left side of the servery.

 Lemur Wood – Due to the uneven terrain and steps this is not accessible by wheelchair or electric scooter.
 However, it is possible to access the entrance area by the food kitchen.
+Pushchairs/buggies are not allowed in Lemur Wood.
 For visitors who are able to walk short distances, scooters, wheelchairs and buggies can also be left in this area.

 Lorikeet Lookout – This is accessible by wheelchairs but not electric scooters.
+Pushchairs are not allowed in Lorikeet Lookout.
 For visitors who are able to walk short distances, scooters, wheelchairs and buggies can be left outside.

 Farm – The barn is accessible over a gravel pathway.
-Please ask a member of staff if you would like to access the contact paddock, however wheelchairs and scooters can find it difficult to manoeuvre due to the depth of the gravel.
+Please ask a member of staff if you would like to access the contact paddock, however wheelchairs, pushchairs and scooters can find it difficult to manoeuvre due to the depth of the gravel.